-New England's most beautiful season has arrived once again, and that means I need a pumpkin on the porch, in our pies and muffins, and for us, diehard fans, even in our coffees.
+New England's most beautiful season has arrived once again, and that means pumpkins on the porch, in our pies and muffins, and for us, diehard fans, even in our coffees.
 Picking a pumpkin is an autumnal ritual for many, and the perfect excuse to get outside on a crisp afternoon.
-Fairfield County has more than a few great spots to seek out your jack-o-lantern-to-be, and most places offer activities like corn mazes and hayrides as well as cider donuts and other seasonal goodies.
-Check out our Halloween and Fall Fun Guide for lots of other great info!
-Subscribe to our weekly newsletter and don't miss out on CT fun again!
+Fairfield County has more than a few great spots to seek out your orange beauty, and most places offer activities like corn mazes and hayrides, as well as mouth-watering cider donuts and other goodies.
+Check out our Halloween and Fall Fun Guide for lots of other great information.
+Subscribe to our weekly newsletter and don't miss out any seasonal fun.

-Jones calls their patch Pumpkinseed Hill and it really delivers on it's name.
-Every year, Jones creates a theme for their farm-based, fall amusement scene: handmade playsets little kids can scale, photo stands, farm animals, hayrides, and a corn maze on weekends (both the maze and hayrides are a couple dollars/person).
+The Jones family calls their patch Pumpkinseed Hill and it delivers on its name.
+Every year, they create a theme for their farm-based, fall amusement scene: handmade play-sets little children can scale, photo stands, farm animals, hayrides, and a corn maze on weekends (both the maze and hayrides are a couple dollars/person).
 They've even got a little stage set up for performances featuring ... your children!
 Endless varieties of decorative gourds (and ones you can eat, too) as well as the pumpkins.
-The pumpkins!
-Purchases are by the pound, but there's also a flat rate deal for whatever one person can carry (be sure to train the camera on Dad during that circus act).
-Check out their Family Activities where you can take a hay wagon ride, or meander through the corn maze (fees may apply for some of the activities) On the weekend before Halloween, there's a UNICEF Family Festival to raise money for the charity.
-Pumpkin season starts at the end of September, but we love to call "Farmer Jones" in the morning to check on crop conditions.
+Purchases are by the pound, but there's also a flat rate deal for whatever one person can carry.
+Check out their Family Activities where you can take a hay wagon ride, or meander through the corn maze (fees may apply for some of the activities).
+During the weekend before Halloween, there's a UNICEF Family Festival to raise money for the charity.
+Pumpkin season starts at the end of September, but call "Farmer Jones" in the morning to check on crop conditions.

 120 Beardsley Road, Shelton 203-929-8425